Home

 The Barbour County Personal Property Book for 1897 shows that John and his son Peter were both considered a "colored male."
 They had one horse and one head of cattle on their farm.

 Sadly, John died in Hiram on Aug.
 1, 1900, at the age of 57.
-He is believed to have been buried at the Poke Cemetery (also known as the Old Poke Cemetery) in the rural Chestnut Ridge hills near Philippi, named for John's brother-in-law Hiram "Poke" Mayle.
+He was laid to rest at the Old Poke Cemetery in the rural Chestnut Ridge hills near Philippi, named for John's brother-in-law Hiram "Poke" Mayle.
+A marker was erected at the grave, one of the few in Philippi with the "Minerd" spelling.
 Sons Vernie (age eight) and Stephen (age six) were left fatherless.

-Several other cousins are buried in the Old Poke Cemetery including Haymond Mayle, the son of John's cousin Martha Ellen (Mayle) Mayle.
+Several other cousins are buried in the Old Poke Cemetery including Haymond Mayle, the son of John's niece Martha Ellen (Mayle) Mayle.

 We are grateful to Bernard V. Mayhle of Spokane, WA, who has published his research of the Male-Mayle-Mayhle family and also has personally shared his information for our archives, as a strong base for the extensive research of courthouse and library records, and cemetery photography that have followed.